theamanbhargava/RESTBlog/README.md

 > Run mongodb daemon

 > Provide enviornment variables
+  * PORT - PORT
+  * IP - IP ADDRESS
+  * SECRET - Enter secret at /admin-register for admin signup

 > node app.js

 Features :
 ----------
+* Admin can :
     * Add a new blog
     * Update an existing blog
     * Delete a blog
+* All users can :
+    * Comment on posts
+    * Edit their own comments

 TODO :
 ======
-* Add admin authentication route
 * Add pagination
-* Implement similar features in Pug/Jade as well
+* Add email verification
+* Add email notifications

 Packages/frameworks used :